TechSnazzy/gwg_100_days_of_code/README.md

 ### Day 70 - 9/4 (Tuesday)
 Scaffolded the heck out of my first React app.
 I'm Yarn Start'ing, and NPM'ing and dev server'ing much more.
 This is what I call, "Fun!"

+### Day 71 - 9/5 (Wednesday)
+My Mac mini is getting a workout.
+Running 2 servers (one for the backend and one for the front end) and builing out the Contacts List app.
+So far I am learning how to pass data using props.
+Might have to go over this lesson again.
+That was a lot of info.